Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Exploiting the RM Structure in Reinforcement Learning

 \subsection{Automated Reward Shaping (RS)}

 Our last method for exploiting reward machines builds on the idea of \emph{potential-based reward shaping} \shortcite{Ng1999shaping}.
 The intuition behind reward shaping is that some reward functions are easier to learn policies for than others, even if those functions have the same optimal policy.
+Typically, this involves providing some intermediate rewards as the agent gets closer to completing the task.
 To that end, \citeA{Ng1999shaping} formally showed that given any MDP $\mathcal{M}=\mdp$ and function $\Phi: S \to \reals$, changing the reward function of $\mathcal{M}$ to

 will not change the set of optimal policies.
 Thus, if we find a function $\Phi$ -- referred to as a \emph{potential function} -- that allows us to learn optimal policies more quickly, we are guaranteed that the found policies are still optimal with respect to the original reward function.